bhargav1000/Heat-Seeker/README.md

 # Get started
-- Install the requirements via ```pip install requirements.txt``` (creating a virutal environment is recommended, I have used a conda environment here)
+- Install the requirements via ```pip install requirements.txt``` (creating a virtual environment is recommended, I have used a conda environment here)

 - Annotate the dataset.
 It is already done via ```annotator.py``` which is specific to SMSs.
 The dataset must contain the message and the requisite fields: `accountid`, `amount` and `balance` as present in the message.
 Take a look at the [sample dataset](https://github.com/bhargav1000/Heat-Seeker/blob/master/sample_dataset.csv) to get started.
 	- It is written to detect the following fields: